umbraco/UmbracoDocs/Umbraco-StarterKit/Uno-pedia/Settings/Theme-settings/index.md

 ### Footer Theme

-For the footer background you can choose either black or white.
+For the footer background you can choose either dark or light.

 ### Container Width (Footer)